 The EWG Action Fund/Asbestos Nation is a nonprofit organization that works to protect health and the environment by educating the public and lobbying on a wide variety of environmental issues.
 The organization called the attempt of corporations and their lawyers to hide the risks of asbestos a “70-year conspiracy,” and references numerous examples of how the asbestos industries paid tens of millions of dollars to sway public opinion about asbestos and protect their profits.

-Asbestos has been linked to serious diseases by the medical profession since the late 1920s, which led to the handling of workers compensation cases in secret.
-By the 1970s, the fight became more public when those sickened by asbestos exposure and their loved ones began filing lawsuits.
+Asbestos has been linked to serious diseases – especially mesothelioma – by the medical profession since the late 1920s, which led to the development of workers’ compensation laws.
+By the 1970s, the fight became more public when those sickened by asbestos exposure and their loved ones began filing mesothelioma lawsuits.
 Cases continued to be filed through subsequent decades and into today.

-Current-day asbestos lawsuits alleging workplace asbestos exposure target a variety of defendants including manufacturers of machinery; owners of workplaces where asbestos-containing products were installed; banks that financed ships or buildings where asbestos was used; retailers of asbestos-containing products like hardware, home improvement and automotive parts stores; corporations that allegedly deliberately withheld asbestos risks from workers; makers of tools used to cut asbestos-containing parts; and manufacturers of respiratory protective equipment.
+Current-day asbestos and mesothelioma lawsuits alleging workplace asbestos exposure target a variety of defendants including manufacturers of machinery; owners of workplaces where asbestos-containing products were installed; retailers of asbestos-containing products like hardware, home improvement and automotive parts stores; corporations that deliberately withheld asbestos risks from workers; makers of tools used to cut asbestos-containing parts; and manufacturers of respiratory protective equipment.

 Since asbestos was linked to mesothelioma and other serious diseases, 60 countries around the world have banned the use of asbestos in whole or in part.